jronallo/microdata_schemaorg_example/source/code4lib.html.md

 ### So what is Microdata?

-Microdata came out of a [long thread about incorporating RDFa in HTML5](http://www.jenitennison.com/blog/node/124).
+Microdata came out of a [long thread about incorporating RDFa into HTML5](http://www.jenitennison.com/blog/node/124).
 Because RDFa simply was not going to be incorporated into HTML5, something else was needed to fill the gap.
 Out of that thread and collected use cases [Ian "Hixie" Hickson](http://hixie.ch/),